 Right now, silicone mats are looking like a true gift to the baking world, so what are the downsides?
 For one, you can’t use any sharp objects (aka a knife) on a silicone mat.
 The mats do pierce easily and a simple cut can permanently damage a mat.
 Simple solution to that though: don’t cut on top of a silicone baking mat.
 Problem solved.

 Silicone mats are a baker’s best friend.
 They are easy to use, versatile and make baking and cleaning so pleasurable.
 Once you start using your silicone baking mat, I guarantee you will never look back.
 So many upsides with very few downsides makes me think you should go buy one right away.
+You should also check out our other essential tools for a beginner baker.
 Time to see firsthand why the professionals all use silicone baking mats!